Man Who Claims Bill Clinton Is His Father Asks For A Paternity Test

 Danney Williams believes that former President Bill Clinton is his father, and is calling on Clinton to take a paternity test.
 Williams has long maintained that Clinton is his real father and that he is a love child.
-Williams’ mother, Bobbie Ann, is a former prostitute, and the two allegedly met in Little Rock, Arkansas in 1984, according to the Daily Mail.
+Williams’ mother, Bobbie Ann, is a former prostitute, and the two allegedly met in Little Rock, Arkansas, in 1984, according to the Daily Mail.

 In a series of tweets on Father’s Day, Williams suggested that Chelsea Clinton is also a love child, and that Hillary had an affair with Webster Hubbell.